Chances are, if you’re visiting the Philippines, you’re going to visit their largest island. Here are all the coolest things to do in Luzon!

 Luzon is the largest island of the Philippines and is home to Manila, the capital metropolis of the country.
-Where most people leave Luzon, we decided to stay and discover the beauty on this underrated destination for travelers and find out it’s one of the best places to see in the Philippines along the way.
+Where most people leave Luzon, we decided to stay and discover the beauty on this underrated destination for travelers.
+Personally, we think some of the best places to see in the Philippines are right in Luzon.

 Another one of the best things to do in Manila is visit Asia’s oldest Chinatown, Binondo!
 Eat your way through Binondo by yourself or with Old Manila Walks.
 The tour is three and a half hours long and full of incredible food to try plus check out the local sites.
 We came with an empty stomach and left so full we felt like we had to be rolled out of the place.